coldfix/udiskie/README.rst

 Dependencies
 ------------

-- UDisks_ required for all operation modes
+- UDisks_ required for all operation modes.
+UDisks2 support is experimental and has to be requested explicitly via command line parameter.
 - dbus-python_ required for all operation modes
 - PyGObject_ to run the automount/notification daemon (provides the main loop)
 - notify-python_ or notify2_ for mount notifications